jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/switching-to-a-subcloud-from-the-system-controller.rst

 The System Controller page includes a menu for selecting subclouds or regions.
 When you select a subcloud from this menu, the view changes to show the Horizon interface for the subcloud.
-You can use this to provision and manage the subcloud hosts and networks, just as you would for any |prod| system
+You can use this to provision and manage the subcloud hosts and networks, just as you would for any |prod| system.

 .. rubric:: |proc|